mukhtar-github/beginners-guide-to-react/README.md

 }
 ```

 Thanks to this curly braces allowing interpolation, we could take this whole expression, paste it directly into there, and get rid of that variable altogether.
 That will work just as well.
 Now let's say we don't want "no" to be inside of this strong.
 We only want this strong to be wrapped around an actual number.
 That will require us to change things up a little bit.
+I'll add that right here.
+We'll say text.length, so if there is a length, then we want that in a strong with text.length.
+Otherwise, we'll just use the string no. With that, let's go ahead and interpolate this character string as a string so we can have an explicit space right there.
+Then we'll save this.
+Now we get 11 as bolded, and "no" as not bolded.

 ```javascript
 // The text "hello world" has 11 characters